 Am I in your District?

-The District covers 23 cities including Alhambra, Azusa, Bradbury, Claremont, Covina, Duarte, El Monte, Glendora, Industry, Irwindale, La Puente, La Verne, Monterey Park, Monrovia, Pomona, Rosemead, San Dimas, San Gabriel, Sierra Madre, Temple City, West Covina, Walnut, and also includes some unincorporated portions of LA County.
+The District covers 26 cities including Alhambra, Azusa, Baldwin Park, Bradbury, Claremont, Covina, Duarte, El Monte, Glendora, Industry, Irwindale, La Puente, La Verne, Monterey Park, Monrovia, Pasadena, Pomona, Rosemead, San Dimas, San Gabriel, Sierra Madre, South Pasadena, Temple City, West Covina, Walnut, and also includes some unincorporated portions of L.A.
+County.

 What services do you provide?

-Our District provides surveillance, inspection, treatment and education for the following vectors: mosquitoes, black flies, and midges.
+Our District provides surveillance, inspection, treatment and education for mosquitoes and black flies.
 The most commonly requested services include: Property inspections for mosquito breeding sources, investigation and/or treatment of neglected pools, delivery of mosquito fish, investigation/surveillance of day biting mosquitoes, and investigation into excessive activity of biting insects.